 Read our article on theto learn more about them, including their food preferences, where they often nest, and what their droppings look like.

 Q: How can you tell how many rats are in your house?

 A: The amount of rat droppings you see are a good indication of how many rats are present, as well as where they are most active.
 They also leave oily marks on walls and baseboards as they run along them, so if you’ve started the removal process but continue to see fresh marks, there are additional rats and you need to continue using your preferred method of control.
-For more information, read our article on identifying a mouse or rat problem in your house.
+For more information, read our article on.

 Q: How much do rats and mice eat per day?

 A: Rats eat approximately 1 oz. of food, and mice eat 1/10 oz.

 Q: How far do rats and mice venture from their nest?

 A: Norway rats generally travel up to 100 feet from their nest to their food source.
 Roof rats have a wider range, up to 300 feet.
 The house mouse stays close to its nest, usually traveling only 30 feet or so to its food source.